imayhaveborkedit/discord-ext-voice-recv/README.md

 # discord-ext-voice-recv
 Voice receive extension package for discord.py

+### Warning
-**This extension should be somewhat functional, but the code is not yet feature complete.
-No guarantees are given for stability.**
+**This extension should be more or less functional, but the code is not yet feature complete.
+No guarantees are given for stability or random breaking changes.**

 ## Installing
 **Python 3.8 or higher is required**